 A diagnostic hysteroscopy usually takes 10–15 minutes.
 If operative work is required — such as removing a polyp or dividing adhesions — the procedure may take 20–45 minutes depending on the complexity.
 You'll spend 1–2 hours at the clinic for preparation and recovery before being discharged.

 In most cases, yes.
 Operative hysteroscopy is typically performed under light sedation or short general anaesthesia.
 Some diagnostic-only hysteroscopies can be performed under local anaesthesia with sedation if you prefer.
-Your specialist will discuss the options and recommend the approach best suited to your case.
+The approach best suited to your case is discussed during the pre-procedure consultation.

 This depends on what was found and treated.
 After a straightforward diagnostic hysteroscopy, you may be able to proceed to IVF in your next cycle.
-If polyps, fibroids, or adhesions were removed, your specialist may recommend waiting one to two menstrual cycles to allow the endometrium to heal fully before beginning stimulation.
+If polyps, fibroids, or adhesions were removed, waiting one to two menstrual cycles is usually recommended to allow the endometrium to heal fully before beginning stimulation.

 There is good evidence that treating uterine abnormalities before embryo transfer improves implantation and pregnancy rates.
 Studies have shown that removing endometrial polyps, submucosal fibroids, and intrauterine adhesions before IVF can significantly increase the chance of a successful outcome.
-Your specialist will advise on whether hysteroscopy is likely to benefit you.
+Whether hysteroscopy is likely to benefit you depends on your imaging findings and clinical history.

 No. Hysteroscopy is performed entirely through the natural opening of the cervix — there are no external incisions and no visible scars.
 The instruments are slim enough to pass through the cervical canal without causing damage.

 Most patients are comfortable to fly within 2–3 days.
-Your specialist will confirm based on your individual recovery and the complexity of any operative work performed.
+Timing is confirmed based on your individual recovery and the complexity of any operative work performed.

 The quoted price includes the specialist consultation, pre-procedure assessment, the hysteroscopy procedure itself, sedation or anaesthesia, a follow-up appointment, and your dedicated care coordinator.
 Pathology fees for tissue analysis, if required, will be discussed with you before the procedure.

 Not everyone does.
-Hysteroscopy is recommended when there is a specific clinical indication — such as abnormal findings on ultrasound, recurrent implantation failure, or unexplained infertility.
-Your fertility specialist will advise you on whether it is appropriate in your case.
+Hysteroscopy is recommended when there is a specific clinical indication, such as abnormal findings on ultrasound, recurrent implantation failure, or unexplained infertility.
+Whether it is appropriate in your case depends on your history and investigation results.
 Some clinics recommend a routine diagnostic hysteroscopy before a first IVF cycle as part of a thorough workup.

 Hysteroscopy examines the inside of the uterus by passing a camera through the cervix.
 Laparoscopy examines the outside of the uterus, ovaries, and fallopian tubes through small incisions in the abdomen.
 They investigate different things and are sometimes performed together.
-Your specialist will recommend the investigation most relevant to your situation.
+The investigation most relevant to your situation is recommended based on your symptoms and scan findings.

 ICSI